Vinyl Fence Installation: Step-by-Step Guide

 Step 10.
 Adding Latches and Locks

-Now that you have your vinyl fence installed, gate and all if you wanted one, it is time for the finishing touches.
+Now that you have your new fence installed, gate and all if you wanted one, it is time for the finishing touches.
 These are typically decorative but some are more important, like locks.
 Put a lock on your gate to keep strangers out of your property and install, yes you guessed it, according to manufacturer’s instructions.
 Same goes for latches and any other decorative hardware you choose to install.

-Vinyl Fence Maintenance and Care
+Maintenance and Care Tips

 Vinyl Fence Installation FAQs